astrid5825/sep10-freedom-project/README.md

 For my project, I chose the topic of **Baking,specifically Norwegian treats**.
 I'm inspired by my mother, who is Norwegian.
 She bakes these treats for holidays and events all the time.
 And I would love to pass on recepies.

 I used HTML, CSS, Bootstrap, and Github.
-I also chose to independently study **X** in order to help me make by website.
+I also chose to independently study **Animate.Css** in order to help me make by website.

 ## Links